 Mike did his undergraduate work at Roosevelt University, earned a master’s degree in public policy from the University of Chicago, and a law degree from the Loyola University School of Law, all in Chicago.
 He also served as an adjunct professor of political science at Loyola University Chicago and Roosevelt University, lecturing on politics, the environment and local government.
 He was a practicing lawyer for more than a decade.

 Mike lives with his wife Barbara in Chicago’s Lakeview neighborhood, where he has lived since 1982.
 His daughters, Alyson and Meghan, are both grown and out of the house but he has his dog Scout to keep him busy.
-In his free time, he roots for the Stanley Cup Champion Chicago Blackhawks, remains optimistic about the Cubs and enjoys playing ice hockey in a weekly game at home in the district.
+In his free time, he roots for the Stanley Cup Champion Chicago Blackhawks, cheers on the World Series Champion Cubs and enjoys playing ice hockey in a weekly game at home in the district.